Multi-User Endpoints

 enable: true

 This configuration will choose the default PAM service name, globus-compute-endpoint (see PamConfiguration).
 The service name is the name of the PAM configuration file in /etc/pam.d/.
-Use service_name to tell the MEP to authorize users against a different PAM configuration:
+Use service_name to tell the endpoint to authorize users against a different PAM configuration:

 config.yaml with a custom PAM service name